Northwestern beats Boise State 75-67 in March Madness - KTVZ

 “All joy.
 No relief.
 It’s really hard to get here, especially when you play in the Big Ten,” coach Chris Collins said.
 “When you get to this point now, it’s so rewarding and so joyful as a coach to see these guys celebrating and to be on the big stage like that playing well, finding a way to win and advance in the NCAA Tournament.”

-Northwestern never trailed in a game that was close most of the way and advanced to play either UCLA or UNC Asheville in the second round of the West Region.
+Northwestern never trailed in a game that was close most of the way and advanced to play second-seeded UCLA in the second round of the West Region.

 The 10th-seeded Broncos (24-10) are still searching for their first tournament win, losing their opener for the ninth time in as many tries.
 Max Rice scored 17 points to lead Boise State and Naje Smith added 14.